 After absorbing water and mixing with food, the device expands and physically takes up space in the stomach and small intestine.
 This makes you feel full.
 As you continue to use Plenity, you'll feel fuller throughout the day, which can lower your urge to eat.

+Make sure to read the instructions carefully before using Plenity.
 Take 3 capsules by mouth with 16 ounces (2 cups) of water 20 to 30 minutes before lunch and 20 to 30 minutes before dinner.
-Drink 2 more cups of water after you take your dose.
-Make sure to drink enough water each time you use the device, since it requires water to work.
+It's important to drink enough water each time you use the device, since it requires water to work.
+It's recommended to drink 2 more cups of water after you take your dose.
+Ask your healthcare provider if you have any questions about how to use Plenity.

 Plenity can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.